epsxy/sc2-units/README.md

 ## Disclaimer

+*If there is any copyright infringement, any issue of that kind, please contact me.
+I do not own any right on Starcraft II or whatsoever and I will remove any content which does not respect your rights.*

+### Blizzard

 StarCraft®
 ©1998 Blizzard Entertainment, Inc. All rights reserved.
 StarCraft and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.